|Home State||Civilian Occupations|

 Butler grew up on the family farm near Andrewville.
 As was common during that era, he left school after completing 8th grade.
 Butler was working as a farmer when he married Margaret Susan Donovan in Farmington on July 5, 1937.
 They had one son, Roger.
 The couple divorced sometime in the early 1940s.

 By March 11, 1940, Butler was working for the E.I. du Pont de Nemours & Company (better known as the DuPont Company) in Seaford, Delaware.
 Opened in 1939, the Seaford factory manufactured nylon.
 According to a statement by his mother, Butler worked as a spinner there.
 During World War II, Butler would come to rely on nylon towlines as a glider pilot.
-Butler later wrote in a letter to the DuPont Company (written between late 1943 and February 1944, when it was published in a company newsletter) that “I never thought too much about the importance of my job in the Nylon Plant until one night” when he witnessed a glider crash into the woods during after the towline broke unexpectedly during a training mission.
-Butler was living in the area of Farmington, Delaware when he registered for the draft on October 16, 1940.
+In a letter to the DuPont Company (written sometime between late 1943 and February 1944, when it was published in a company newsletter) Butler stated that “I never thought too much about the importance of my job in the Nylon Plant until one night” when he witnessed a glider crash into the woods during after the towline broke unexpectedly during a training mission.
+Butler was living in the area of Farmington, Delaware, when he registered for the draft on October 16, 1940.

 Military Training and Stateside Service